HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 Demonstrating effective management of antibiotic residues in manufacturing and production

 B.1.4.
-As before the company has not provided any details on where its largest third-party manufacturers and API suppliers are located for its animal health business.
-It has disclosed that it recently acquired the Aqua business of Elanco, including two manufacturing facilities in Canada and Vietnam.
+The company has previously disclosed it has Animal Health manufacturing sites in Germany, Australia, Spain and New Zealand but this does not appear to be an exhaustive list.
+As before, the company has not provided any details on where its largest third-party manufacturers and API suppliers are located for its animal health business.
+It disclosed that it in July 2024 it acquired the Aqua business of Elanco, including two manufacturing facilities in Canada and Vietnam.

 Research and Development